hm24csb1a20/TOACD_project/README.md

-# TOACD_project

-# 🧩 Malware Detection using Machine Learning
+#  Malware Detection using Machine Learning

 ---

-## 🧠 Overview
+##  Overview

 This project aims to detect whether a given piece of code is **malicious or benign** using machine learning.
 We started simple — with a **logistic regression model** — and are now moving toward more powerful **tree-based classifiers** like Random Forest.

 ---

-## 📦 Data Collection — the first big hurdle
+##  Data Collection — the first big hurdle

 One of the hardest parts wasn’t even the ML, it was **finding proper data**.